-Because they often skip routine medical appointments many men never learn that they have a deadly disease until it’s too late (they and their wives don’t know what signs to look for).
+Because men often skip routine medical appointments many of them never learn that they have a deadly disease until it’s too late (they and their wives don’t know what signs to look for).
 When hearing the word “prostate,” for example, many men’s (and women’s) first reaction is “What’s that?”
 The prostate is a gland that’s about the size and shape of a walnut.
 It’s located in front of the rectum and manufactures fluid for semen.
 Over 160,000 men are diagnosed with prostate cancer every year.

 Caught early, through either a digital rectal exam (DRE) or a prostate-specific antigen (PSA) blood test, this disease is nearly always curable.
 However, every year prostate cancer kills around 30,000 men—nearly the number of women who will die of breast cancer.

-Testicular cancer is one of the most common cancers in men ages 15 to 35 and, like prostate cancer, has a very high cure rate if caught early.
+Testicular cancer is one of the one of the most common cancers in men ages 15 to 35 and, like prostate cancer, has a very high cure rate if caught early.
 But too few men know that they should examine their testicles monthly, and even fewer know how to do these exams.